shhoalex/revgraph/docs/gitbook-src/README.md

 ### Credits

-The structure/implementation of this library draws heavily on the following projects, please don't forget to check them out!
+The structure / implementation of this library draws heavily on the following projects, please don't forget to check them out!

 + `tensorflow`: The computational graph's API is modelled after this.